gvsu-cis350/base/docs/software_requirements_specification.md

 1. Character Customization
    1. The game shall assign the player with an appearance when the player clicks a portrait when customizing their character.
-   2. The player shall input a custom name for the character when prompted by the game.
+   2. The player shall input a custom name for their character when prompted by the game.
-   3. The player shall choose their personal pronouns when prompted by the game.
+   3. The player shall choose their character's personal pronouns when prompted by the game.
 2. Progress Tracking
    1. The game shall create a save file when the player clicks “save”.
    2. The game shall allow the player to view the dialogue history by clicking “History”.